yorkie/react-native-wechat/README.md

 #### openWXApp(callback)

-> open wechat app
+Open WeChat app with an optional callback argument.

 - {Function} `callback` callback

 #### sendRequest(openid, callback)

-> send request to wechat
+Send request to WeChat with an `openid`.

 - {String} `openid` the user openid
 - {Function} `callback` the callback